htrajan/ht-drawsteel/Bestiary/Shieldscale Drangolin.md

 **Ash Shot**

-An enemy adjacent to the drangolin has resistance and can’t be hidden.
+An enemy adjacent to the drangolin has resistance and can't be hidden.